Esteph27/wedding-website/README.md

 The website centralises all essential wedding information in a single application, including event details, venue and travel information, FAQs, Dress code and the ability to RSVP online.
 From a technical perspective, the project combines frontend development for layout and styling with backend logic for routing, templating, password validation, and form handling via an external API.

 This is a full-stack web application built using Flask, Python, HTML, CSS, and JavaScript, and deployed on Fly.io.
-By enabling digital RSVPs, the website also helps to reduce unnecessary waste associated with traditional paper invitations and RSVP cards, while prioritising clean design, maintainability, and responsive behaviour across devices.
+By enabling digital RSVPs, it helps to reduce unnecessary waste associated with traditional paper invitations and RSVP cards, while prioritising clean design, maintainability, and responsive behaviour across devices.

 ## Project Status

 At the time of submission, the wedding is scheduled for next year.
 Some details will be updated after the CS50 submission deadline as wedding plans are finalised.
-The core structure and functionality will remain unchnaged.
+The core structure and functionality will remain unchanged.

 ## Features